KyleNeece/KyleNeece.github.io/content/DM Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 20.md

 			- RP while playing, a card a dialogue

 - After a big question to complete scan
 	- Kindrack come over to talk to party and tell them to leave.
 And he knows what they are and what they have done.
 Propoganda, news, can put it all behind.
 Says they can walk from his good will.
 Daliah went to Kindrack on her own and was tired of breaking all of the universes political laws under titania so she ran away.
-Breaching the weave and fabric of the universe for the GOO's, putting the unvierse at stake, wonder what Jackson Felwinter or Azriel Darkstar when he was alive before his descent to Arangol as Tartarus would say.
+Breaching the veil and fabric of the universe for the GOO's, putting the unvierse at stake, wonder what Jackson Felwinter or Azriel Darkstar when he was alive before his descent to Arangol as Tartarus would say.
 "Yeah I know the past fully, I wasn't effected."
 Pass this on to Titania, that her mass weapon of destruction Daliah is in Kindracks hands and that Titania should get out his turf or the universe will learn about her games.
 "I have meetings to attend to, find mark downstairs."

 - Party leaves and takes elevator while talking to Freya
 	- Mark will ask if the party was able to get thorough data of the twins